 Cilantro pesto is a delicious spread that adds a ton of flavor to any sandwich.
-It can also be used as a sauce or many other ways.
+It can also be used as a sauce or in many other ways.
 This cilantro pesto recipe is very easy to make, delicious, healthy, and also affordable!

 I love, love, love cilantro!
 I stick it everywhere and I grow a ton of it in my garden every spring.
 It’s fresh, it’s flavorful, and it’s healthy!
 It takes any dish to the next level as far as taste goes.

 It’s also very affordable to get at the grocery store (in case you don’t grow it yourself).
 Problem is, it’s not too easy to preserve.
-I usually get too excited when I see beautiful, green cilantro bunches at the grocery store, or I simply plant too many plants and have a huge harvest.
+I usually get too excited when I see beautiful, green cilantro bunches at the grocery store, or I plant too many plants and have a huge harvest.
 I try to use most of it fresh but sometimes, I simply have too much.

 Cilantro Pesto Recipe…

 In the past, I tried to dry cilantro.
-I figured that I’d use it to season food as I do with my oregano.
+I figured that I’d use it to season food as I do with my dry oregano.
 I was surprised and a little disappointed to learn that it doesn’t really keep its taste when dry.
 At least not enough for me…

 And so, I decided to make pesto with it.
 I love pesto!
 We always have basil pesto in the fridge, made with the delicious summer basil that I grow in the summer garden.
 In the spring and fall, I make carrot top pesto (yes!
 It’s a thing, and it’s delicious!) with young carrot tops that I have after thinning my carrot beds, and my favorite thing to do with my kale, aside from kale chips, is kale pesto.